scylladb/scylla-bench/README.md

 #### Sequential workload (`-workload sequential`)

 This workload sequentially visits all partitions and rows in them.
-If the concurrency is larger than one then the hole population is split evenly between goroutines.
+If the concurrency is larger than one then the whole population is split evenly between goroutines.
 Sequential workload allows specifying the offset of the first partition in the population (flag `-partition-offset`) to enable sequential population of the database by multiple clients.
 For example, if we have three simultaneously running scylla-bench processes:

 1. `scylla-bench -workload sequential -mode write -partition-count 5`
 1. `scylla-bench -workload sequential -mode write -partition-count 5 -partition-offset 5`